kordc/sd-imbalance/README.md

 ### WandB Integration
 *   `name`: The name for the Weights & Biases run.
 *   `project`: The Weights & Biases project name.

+## 💖 Contributing
+We welcome contributions!
+If you have ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.